-In view of the foregoing, the applicant is hereby ordered to show cause with objective, factual evidence, as to why the USPTO should not strike the offending papers, give no weight to the offending papers, terminate the proceedings, or otherwise sanction Respondents.
+In view of the foregoing, Respondents are hereby ordered to show cause with objective, factual evidence, as to why the USPTO should not order sanctions.

 In determining appropriate sanctions, the USPTO considers many factors, including any response received to the issued Show Cause Order, whether the conduct was willful or negligent, whether it was part of a pattern of activity or an isolated event, whether it infects the entire record or is limited to a single submission, whether the conduct was intended to injure a party, what effect the conduct has on the agency, and what is needed to deter similar conduct by others.
 See 73 Fed.
 Reg.
 47650, 47653 (Aug.
 14, 2008); 87 Fed.
 Reg.
 431 (Jan.
 5, 2022).